Blueil/minecraft-speedrun/README.md

 -   Move datapacks to the world folder
 -   Set the seed from a list of seeds sequentially
 -   Load a specific world for All Advancement runs
+-   IGT Timer
+-   IGT Timer in actionbar
+-   IGT start when "start run" is typed in chat

 ## Prerequisites